Pan-Fried Battered Cod Fillet

 1. Step 1:

-How to fry cod in a frying pan?
-Prepare all the necessary ingredients for this.
-If the fish is frozen, then it must first be thawed at room temperature.
-To speed up the defrosting process, it is not necessary to lower the fish into hot water.
-At the same time, it will lose all the juices and will be dry.
-I usually put the fish in a colander the night before.
-So the excess liquid will drain from it.
+How do you fry cod in a skillet?
+Gather all your ingredients.
+If the fish is frozen, thaw it first at room temperature.
+Don't drop it into hot water to speed things up—it'll lose its juices and turn out dry.
+I usually set the fish in a colander the night before so any excess liquid can drain off.

 2. Step 2:

-Pat the cod fillet with paper towels and cut into portions.
-Sprinkle the fish with a little lemon juice.
-This will remove the too intrusive fishy smell.
+Blot the cod fillet with paper towels and cut it into serving-size pieces.
+Sprinkle the fish with a little lemon juice—this cuts any overly strong fishy smell.

 3. Step 3:

-To make the batter, combine the eggs with milk and add a little salt and spices.
-You can use a ready-made set of spices for fish.
-Mix everything together.
+To make the batter, combine the eggs with the milk and add a little salt and spices.
+A ready-made fish seasoning works fine.
+Mix it all together.

 4. Step 4: